Updated: Feb 16

 Suspended possession orders

-A suspended order permits a tenant to stay in the court order possession of property as long as they meet or keep to certain conditions.
+A suspended order permits a tenant to stay in the court order possession of the property as long as they meet or keep to certain conditions.
 These conditions are defined on the court order.
 For example, a tenant may be ordered to repay rent owed every week.

-Apply for possession order
+Apply for a possession order

 You can apply for a possession order at the court online through Possession Claim Online (PCOL) or by completing the N5 Claim Form for Possession of Property.

 Can you appeal a possession order - Changing Possession Order